 - Relevant, faceted ready search results in milliseconds with native typo-tolerance from Algolia Search

 - Super granular control on search content relevancy and content positioning

-- Offers hooks and filters for easy customization
+- WordPress hooks and filters available for easy customization of indexed content.

 This plugin is a derivative work of the code from the Search by Algolia – Instant & Relevant results plugin for WordPress, which is licensed under the GPLv2.